ggselectquote/senserx/README.md

 **This project requires Firebase.
 [Sign-up For Firebase](https://console.firebase.google.com/).**

+Configure your Firebase credentials on the web and mobile clients.

-Place your Firebase service account credentials in the root of the api directory, and place it in .`gitignore`.
+Place your Firebase service account credentials in the root of the api directory, and include it in `.gitignore`.

 ## System Architecture: